Will ambulances, fire trucks, and other emergency vehicles be able to travel the impacted roads and get around traffic during construction?

 Yes.
 Wynn will provide timely information via roadway LED signs, social media, broadcast news traffic updates and other outreach.
 To sign-up for email traffic alerts on the Mystic Mile, click here.

 Will the work being done in Sullivan Square be the final solution that residents have talked about for years?

 The City of Boston is developing a long-term solution for Sullivan Square.
 Wynn has committed $25 million to support its completion.
-Shorter term, Wynn is spending $11 million to accommodate the vehicle trips generated by the Wynn Boston Harbor resort.
-The work will be completed prior to the 2019 opening of Wynn Boston Harbor and is expected to improve current conditions at several intersections.
+Shorter term, Wynn is spending $11 million to accommodate the vehicle trips generated by the Encore Boston Harbor resort.
+The work will be completed prior to the 2019 opening of Encore Boston Harbor and is expected to improve current conditions at several intersections.